 The Key to a successful race is to know and remember the color ORANGE.
 ORANGE is your mantra for successful course completion.

 You will be issued a ORANGE swim cap for your swim with your wave number on the cap.
-You will also be issued a bib with an ORANGE background that must be worn on the bike and run.
+You will also be issued a bib with an ORANGE background that must be worn on the run and suggested for the bike.